+'''

-target-Specifies the domain for the action, or for no limit on the permission.
+target-Specifies the domain for the action, or for no limit on the permission. actions-The names of the actions to allow, or for all actions.

+'''

 HappeningPermission(String)

 HappeningPermission(String actions)

 Creates a new HappeningPermission object for a given action, i.e., the symbolic name of an action.